hyperledger/fabric-samples/asset-transfer-private-data/chaincode-go/README.md

 ### Buyer from Org2 agrees to buy the asset

 The buyer identity from Org2 is interested in buying the asset.
-Set the following environment variables to operate as the buyer:
+In a new terminal, set the following environment variables to operate as the buyer:

 ```
 export CORE_PEER_LOCALMSPID="Org2MSP"